 It involves offenders grooming young people and using their power to sexually abuse them.
-It can take many forms, whether it occurs through a seemingly 'consensual' relationship with an older boyfriend, or a young person having sex in return for attention, gifts, alcohol or cigarettes.
+It can take many forms, whether it occurs through a seemingly 'consensual' relationship with an older partner, or a young person having sex in return for attention, gifts, alcohol or cigarettes.

 Sexual exploitation is child abuse and, although they may not realise it, it puts the young victim at huge risk of damage to their physical, emotional and psychological health.

 Many young people who are being abused do not realise they are at risk and will not call for help.
 They may see themselves as willing participants when in fact their behaviour is anything but consenting.
 And, while there is no stereotypical victim of exploitation, there are warning signs in a child's behaviour that may indicate something is wrong – and if you know what you're looking for, you can take steps to help them.

 - Coming home with unaccounted gifts, i.e. clothes, money, food, jewellery, drugs or mobile phone.

 - Having a relationship with an older partner with whom there may or may not be concerns

 - Mood swings and changes in behaviour

 - Excessive and secret use of internet and /or mobile phone (potential grooming)

 - Having several SIM cards, frequent mobile phone top ups